 Prior to the distribution the Company intends to issue two \$250 million intercompany notes payable to FNF, with terms that mirror FNF's existing \$250 million 7.30% public debentures due in August 2011 and \$250 million 5.25% public debentures due in March 2013.
 Proceeds from the issuance of the 2011 public debentures were used by FNF to repay debt incurred in connection with the acquisition of the Company's subsidiary, Chicago Title, and the proceeds from the 2013 public debentures were used for general corporate purposes.
 Following the issuance of the intercompany notes, the Company may make an exchange offer in which the Company would offer to exchange the outstanding FNF notes for notes the Company would issue having substantially the same terms and deliver the FNF notes received to FNF to reduce the debt under the intercompany notes.
-The Company also plans to enter into a credit agreement in the amount of between \$200 million and \$300 million.
+The Company also plans to enter into a credit agreement in the amount of between \$300 million and \$400 million.
 The Company currently anticipates that prior to the distribution it would borrow \$150 million under this facility and pay it to FNF in satisfaction of a \$150 million intercompany note issued by one of the Company's subsidiaries to FNF in August 2005.
-Upon completion of the distribution, FNF will also continue to own its other operating businesses, including Fidelity National Information Services, Inc. ("FIS"), which operates various specialty lines of insurance, including flood, homeowners, automobile and certain niche personal lines.
+FNF also currently owns other operating businesses, including Fidelity National Information Services, Inc. ("FIS"), which operates various specialty lines of insurance, including flood, homeowners, automobile and certain niche personal lines.